skilbjo/articles/talks/docker.md

 were first released.

 Jails are a BSD userland software to run on top of chroot(2) system call, which came before Docker and are very similar to Docker.
+Jails can only be used on FreeBSD, and are not nearly as popular as Docker is.

 > Since system administration is a difficult task, many tools have been
 > developed to make life easier for the administrator.
 These tools often